IssaHanou/BEP_1920_Q2/cc_library/js-scc/README.md

 ### Using this library
 - import lib with ```const Device = require("js-scc");```
-- create class that extends `Device`, in order to do this:
+- create a class that extends `Device`, in order to do this:
     - implement getStatus() which should return a dictionary of the current status
-    - implement performInstruction(action) which should return a boolean of whether the instruction could be performed, action has:
+    - implement performInstruction(action) which should return a boolean of whether the instruction can be performed, where action has:
-        - instruction: string with the name of the instruction
+        - `instruction`: string with the name of the instruction
-        - value: any with a value specific for this instruction
+        - `value`: any type with a value specific for this instruction
-        - component_id: string with the name of the component for which the instruction is meant (can be undefined)
+        - `component_id`: string with the name of the component for which the instruction is meant (can be undefined)
     - implement test() which returns nothing, this method should do something visible so the operator can test this device works correctly
     - implement reset() which returns nothing, this method should make the device return to its starting state so that the escape room can be started again
     - create a constructor which calls the constructor of `Device` with `super(config, logger)` where: